tonymm81/web_page/client/README.md

 client app have now the apicall funktion.
 I have to get data from backend if token is valid.

+## version 155

+worktime component has token secured access to apiWorkTime.ts.
+It can add data and read it also.

+### bug: employee view data adding wont show nothing..

+The request should do right.
+Now the user id is missing and that cause the problem. now we have to think about it little bit.

 ## npm installs in this project:

 Mariadb 10.10